ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Introduction

 Many providers of internet services need domain owners to prove that they control a particular DNS domain before the provider can operate services for or grant some privilege to that domain.
 For instance, Certification Authorities (CAs) ask requesters of TLS certificates to prove that they operate the domain they are requesting the certificate for.
 Providers generally allow for several different ways of proving control of a domain.
 In practice, DNS-based methods take the form of the provider generating a random token and asking the requester to create a DNS record containing this random token and placing it at a location within the domain that the provider can query for.
-Generally only one temporary DNS record is sufficient for proving domain ownership, although sometimes the DNS record must be kept in the zone to prove continued ownership of the domain.
+Generally only one temporary DNS record is sufficient for proving domain ownership.

 This document describes pitfalls associated with some common practices using DNS-based techniques deployed today, and recommends using TXT based domain control validation in a way that is time-bound and targeted to the service.
 The {{appendix}} includes a more detailed survey of different methods used by a set of application service providers.